 The City’s HR team is using the solution—which comes pre-built with hundreds of workforce metrics, analytics, and visualizations, covering a wide range of HR topic areas—to analyze over three years of employee data.
 Once the roll-out is complete, the solution will also be used by the City’s approximately 200 senior leaders, such as the City Manager, General Managers, Branch Managers, and Directors, in addition to the HR team.

 “Visier could unify all of our data, from any source, which was a big win for us.
 With other vendors, we would have to potentially pay tens of thousands of dollars to try and integrate new types of data when it came time to implement a new system.
-With Visier, we can procure other systems and bring in their data for analysis, without worrying about data integration fees,”Kirsten Anderson, head of the City’s HR Research, Statistics and Reporting team.
+With Visier, we can procure other systems and bring in their data for analysis.”Kirsten Anderson, head of the City’s HR Research, Statistics and Reporting team.

 The City has replaced static reports with interactive visualizations that let teams drill down into workforce data, enabling the City’s leadership to make decisions based on accurate, up-to-date insights into critical workforce trends.